fluffos/fluffos/docs/build.md

     # 4. find the built binary in src/driver and src/portbind

-CentOS
+## CentOS

-gcc/libevent on CentOS is too old for FluffOS, you must upgrade them manually first. same to other libraries.
+The problem with CentOS is that most of the package is too old for FluffOS, you must upgrade them manually first.

+Move to ubuntu or run an ubuntu based docker images is highly recommended.

     # Install GCC 4.8 (or the latest one you like!)